carolinesoleelee/oo-practice-vet-clinic/README.md

 # Veterinarian's Office Challenge

-You have just been hired by Happy Paws & Claws, your neighborhood veterinarian's office to organize their information.
-Your 3 classes are `Animal`, `Vet`, and `Appointment`
+You have just been hired by Happy Paws & Claws, your neighborhood veterinarian's office to organize their veterinarian, patient, and appointment information.
+Your 3 classes are `Animal`, `Veterinarian`, and `Appointment`

-An animal has many appointments, and an appointment belongs to an Animal.
+An `Animal` has many `Appointment`s, and an `Appointment` belongs to an `Animal`.
-A vet has many appointments, and an appointment belongs to a vet.
+A `Veterinarian` has many `Appointment`s, and an `Appointment` belongs to a `Veterinarian`.

 Along with the necessary relations between our classes, the following information is stored as well: